All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is TB-4 applied topically or injected for wounds?

 Standard clinical protocols use subcutaneous injection for systemic distribution.
-Topical TB-4 formulations are being developed (particularly for corneal wounds) but are not widely available yet.
+Topical TB-4 formulations are being developed (particularly for corneal wounds) but aren't widely available yet.
 Injection near the wound site provides both systemic and local effects.

 Accelerate Your Healing